ocroz/wsl2-boot/README.md

 3. [/boot/wsl-boot.sh](./linux/wsl-boot.sh) (bash as root): set static ip, start service ssh, then returns immediately.

 *Addendum:*<br/>
-The order in `clean shutdown` and `clean start` is necessary for everything to work, especially the communication between all WSL hosts and other Hyper-V VMs, the Internet connection and the DNS resolution, and the first SSH to WSL.<br/>
+The order in `clean shutdown` and `clean start` is necessary for everything to work, especially the communication between all WSL hosts and other Hyper-V VMs, the Internet connection and the DNS resolution, and the first SSH to WSL.
-See also Addendum in [TOTO](./doc/TOTO.md).
+See also Addendum in [TODO](./doc/TODO.md).

 # Few considerations